okta/okta.github.io/_source/_posts/2018-07-11-build-react-graphql-api-user-authentication.md

 ```

 **TIP:** To see the queries being executed against MySQL, change the "logging" value in this file to be "all".
 Many [other logging options](https://github.com/typeorm/typeorm/blob/master/docs/logging.md) are available too.

 ### Install MySQL

-Install MySQL if you don’t already have it installed.
+Install MySQL if you don't already have it installed.
 On Ubuntu, you can use `sudo apt-get install mysql-server`.
 On macOS, you can use Homebrew and `brew install mysql`.
 For Windows, you can use the [MySQL Installer](https://dev.mysql.com/downloads/installer/).

-Once you’ve got MySQL installed and configured with a root password, login and create a `healthpoints` database.
+Once you've got MySQL installed and configured with a root password, login and create a `healthpoints` database.

 ```bash
 mysql -u root -p